Skip to main content

 “The StoryWalk® Project was created by Anne Ferguson and developed in collaboration with the Kellogg-Hubbard Library in Montpelier Vermont.
 Storywalk® is a registered service mark owned by the Kellogg-Hubbard Library.”

-All usage of the Storywalk mark must comply with these guidelines, and must be limited to use in connection with educational, noncommercial projects consistent with the StoryWalk Project mission to promote early literacy, physical activity, and family time together in nature.
+Storywalks must be educational, noncommercial projects used to promote early literacy, physical activity, and family time together in nature.

 How can I help support the StoryWalk® Project?

 Thanks for asking!
-Donations are always welcome.
-We suggest a donation of $25 for borrowing a book.
-Donations can be made via our website.
+Donations are always welcome and can be made via the Kellogg-Hubbard Library website.

 How do you select books for The StoryWalk® Project?